dareno/hsec/README.md

 To Do
 -----
 * update main loop to use a distinct thread per device (only 1 device/MCP today)
-* iPhone app to add reporting and state events (e.g. arm motion detectors, arm windows, arm doors)
+* change hardcoded microservice names to env variables

 How To Use
 ----------